 For her service to her country, Staff Sergeant Stiles was awarded the National Defense Service Medal, Global War on Terrorism Service Medal, Non-Commissioned Officer Professional Development Ribbon (3rd Award), Army Service Ribbon, and the Armed Forces Reserve Medal with “M” Device.

-Staff Sergeant Stiles was gifted a mortgage-free home in Powder Springs, Georgia in May of 2016.
+Staff Sergeant Stiles was gifted a mortgage-free home in Georgia in May of 2016.